Dancing On Ice 2021 line-up: Confirmed contestants plus all the rumours - TheNewsTrace

 Dr Alex George

-Love Island’s Dr Alex has additionally been reportedly noticed heading in the direction of Dancing On Ice auditions, which might make him the second contestant from the ITV courting present up for consideration.

-The A&E physician often seems on This Morning and Good Morning Britain as a medical correspondent, and hosts his personal podcast – The Ready Room.
+The A&E physician sometimes seems on This Morning and Good Morning Britain as a medical correspondent, and hosts his personal podcast – The Ready Room.

 Billie Faiers

-TOWIE star Billie Faiers is rumoured to be inquisitive about showing on the ITV ice skating competitors.
-She could be following in fellow co-star Gemma Collins footsteps, as the GC competed in 2019 with skilled Matt Evers.
+TOWIE star Billie Faiers is rumoured to be desirous about showing on the ITV ice skating competitors.
+She can be following in fellow co-star Gemma Collins footsteps, as the GC competed in 2019 with skilled Matt Evers.

 Baga Chipz